WFAA Annual Update

 Bringing the best people to learn, work, and teach at the UW is possible because of endowed funds.
 Endowed funds are designed to support the university in perpetuity, ensuring that donor impact lasts for generations.

 A record number of applicants sought admission to UW–Madison this year.
-The UW’s reputation for world-class education, cutting-edge research, and an unparalleled student experience persists.
+Those who enrolled represent all 72 Wisconsin counties, all 50 states, and more than 50 countries, underscoring the UW’s reputation for world-class education, cutting-edge research, and an unparalleled student experience.

 The UW’s Impact >